The Difference between Hanfu Kimono and Hanbok

 Figure 4

-In the Qing dynasty, there was no compulsory requirement for the Joseon dress, so the Joseon dynasty's clothing remained in the Ming style and began to evolve on its own.
+In the Qing dynasty, there was no compulsory for the Joseon dress, so the Joseon dynasty's clothing remained in the Ming style and began to evolve on its own.

 The style of clothing for the noblewomen of the early Joseon Dynasty was not the same as the traditional Korean costume we see today, but was basically the same as the Chinese Han women's Ruqun (襦裙) system, which features a short Ru (襦), cross collar, wrapping the right side before the left, a white silk Huling (护领, collar protector), butterfly sleeves.
 In the early Joseon Dynasty, women still wore the white inner cloths of their own nation, so the cuffs were wide and the cuffs were short, but in the middle and late period, the butterfly sleeve pattern was gradually changed and it was also called the Tangyi (唐衣), and the butterfly sleeve is still used for traditional women's hanbok today.